Manually installing split APK files (App Bundles) via ADB

-Ok, you got an Android app, but it’s split into several APK files, so as a result, it won’t install like a traditional APK.
+Ok, you downloaded an Android app, but it’s split into several files, so it won’t install like a traditional APK.
 What do you do (apart from letting Raccoon handle it)?

 You are dealing with an App Bundle.
 The idea here (supposedly) is to reduce the APK size by splitting the app into several modules and only downloading those that apply to the device in question (e.g. a small screen device doesn’t need the graphic assets for a large screen device and vice versa).
 An “accidental” side effect of this is that sideloading such apps becomes next to impossible for the layman.

 With App Bundles, the individual modules have no knowledge of each other (well, actually they have, but not in a way that’s useful for discovery).
 So, when you tap a split APK file in your notification shade, the Android system will know that you are trying to install something, but have no idea which, if any, other files need to also be included in the process.
 In other words, you end up with a partially installed app that crashes on startup.